cybertraining-dsc/fa20-523-302/project/project.md

 The analysis of relevant wearable data is undertaken to determine the accuracy of activity information.
 This analysis will consist of a brief descriptive analysis of the motion tracking data, and will proceed with attempts to classify the labeled data using various classification methods (K-nearest neighbors, random forest).

-First, the data has to be downloaded from the MotionSense project GitHub.
+First, the data has to be downloaded from the MotionSense project on GitHub.
 A basic descriptive analysis will be performed, visualizing the sensor values for each movement class over time.

 A SciKit pipeline is set up for each classifier.
 After obtaining a train/test split the pipeline applies a standard scaler to normalize the data, and then fits the classifier on the training data.
 Each classifier is then scored using the testing dataset.